Faculty and Staff Parking Information

 Loading and Unloading

-Parking and Transportation Services offers each university department the ability to obtain one loading/unloading permit to conduct university business.
+Parking Services offers each university department the ability to obtain one loading/unloading permit to conduct university business.
 The department needs to maintain the check-out process for the loading/unloading materials and the department will be responsible for any misuse of this service.
 As soon as the supplies are loaded/unloaded (loading/unloading should not exceed 30 minutes), the vehicle must return to its designated lot, park and return the loading/unloading materials to the department.

 If an employee tells a student to park illegally, the citation will not be dismissed by this department.
 If a student worker parks illegally while running department errands, the citation cannot be dismissed.
 You cannot park in any fire lane for unloading purposes.
-You must use the building's loading area and obtain a proper loading zone permit from the Parking Office.
+You must use the building’s loading area and obtain a proper loading zone permit from Parking Services.